-Lake Powell tour allocations are based on interim operating authority and are provided for operators participating in the Agreement Process.
+1. Lake Powell tour allocations are based on interim operating authority and are provided for operators participating in the Agreement Process.
+Non-participants will continue to be limited by their IOA.

 Glen Canyon - Natural Zone (Proposed Wilderness) and Cultural Zone